senichol/network-intrusion-detection/intrusion-models.md

 **Cluster 2:**  Possible components of probing attacks that could involve attempet to access protected webpages.
 Packets averaging 0 bytes are sent to and from XYZ Bank using TCP over an http connection of short duration, exclusively associated with an S0 flag.

 **Cluster 3:**  Possible components of Denial of Service attacks.
 Large packets are sent to XYZ Bank and receive small packets in response.
-These network sessions use TCP over an http connection for a duration of approximately 20 minutes, and are most commonly associated with a RSTR flag [@houle2001].
+These network sessions use TCP over an http connection for a duration of approximately 20 minutes, and are most commonly associated with a RSTR flag [Houle, 2001].
 This would need to be analyzed in the context of other, similar sessions occuring in large numbers around the same time to positively identify a Denial of Service attempt.

 **Cluster 4:**  Possible examples of data extraction performed by an attacker who has already gained access to the system, perhaps involving account numbers.
 Packets averaging 0 bytes are sent to XYZ Bank and receive small packets averaging 12 bytes in response.
 These network sessions use TCP over an ftp-data connection of short duration, and are exclusively associated with an SF flag.